 Trincomalee The East, Sri Lanka Travel Guide

 Trincomalee experiences consistent warmth throughout the year.
 Average daily temperatures generally stay between 27°C (81°F) and 32°C (90°F).
-These warm temperatures mean light, breathable clothing remains fitting.
+These warm temperatures mean light, moisture-wicking apparel remains fitting.
 While daily averages stay in this range, prepare for heat, especially at midday.
 The steady warmth brings agreeable conditions for beach activities and water sports during the dry season.
 Even in the wet season, temperatures stay warm, though humidity levels rise.

 Rainfall patterns mark Trincomalee's two main seasons.
 The dry period, from May to October, brings mostly good weather.
 This time features lower humidity, abundant sunshine, and minimal rain.
 It is ideal for beach activities, snorkeling, and diving.
 The seas stay calm and clear, making for excellent underwater visibility.
 Conversely, the wet season, November to April, sees the Northeast Monsoon.
 Rain is heaviest from November to January.
 Though heavy rain can fall, showers often come briefly, allowing for sunny intervals.
 Humidity during this time is higher, making the air feel heavier.
-Even with rain, Trincomalee holds appeal for some during these months.
+Even with rain, Trincomalee holds appeal for a few during these months.

 December - March